Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 80 = HTTP

 This query was used to identify web-related network activity within the firewall dataset by searching for ports 80 (HTTP) and 443 (HTTPS).
 The results showed active communications using port 443, indicating encrypted web traffic between the MacBook Pro and external systems.
 No significant HTTP (port 80) activity was observed, which is expected because most modern web services use HTTPS for secure communications.
 The findings demonstrate how firewall data can be used to identify web services and encrypted network activity.
+Please refer to image # 11 in the repository.

 **Step 9 — Search for Database Services**